pharriso/rocketchat/README.md

 Pre-reqs
 ------------

 Get a PAT token in RocketChat.
 Log in as the admin user, click on the "A" icon in the top left corner, "My Account" and then "Personal Access Token".
-Set authentication to ignore two factor authentication.
+Set authentication to ignore two factor authentication and call it 'workshop'.
 Generate a new token and copy the user and token.

 Variables
 ------------